Horse Haven Rescue INC.

 found him on the streets roaming.
 His hooves are in terrible condition (he could barely walk from all the

-abcesses), and his skin required alot of care and he was underweight.
-Lucky, is nowhas been adopted.
-He
+abscesses), and his skin required allot of care and he was underweight.
+Lucky, is now has been adopted.

 In 2013 we have brought in 2 horses, who are in the process of being rehabilitated.
 Angel and Kira, both